 In the original “The Wizard of Oz” movie with Judy Garland, Dorothy says this to her dog after they are carried from Kansas, U.S.A to the Land of Oz by a tornado (a large column of air that touches the ground and turns around and around very rapidly).

 The full line is, “Toto, I’ve a feeling we’re not in Kansas anymore.”

-This is used when people go to any new place that is strange or unexpected.
+This is used when people go to any new place that’s strange or unexpected.
 For example, if you and your friend go to a bar, and all the people there are dressed up in crazy costumes, you could try this one.

 7. “The name’s Bond.
 James Bond” – The James Bond Series